 You do have pass-and-play mode to play with people in the same room, and there only one person needs the app.
 That’s nice.
 The A.I. is certainly competitive, and if it has any weird quirks (as board game AIs often do) that cause it to occasionally make awful strategic choices, that hasn’t shown itself in any of the games I’ve played.
 It’s not a particularly tough challenge to win (unless you’re very unfamiliar with the game beforehand), but it is at least a competition.
 For what it’s worth, there are no difficulty modes; the AI is what it is, no easy, medium, or hard variants.

 Perhaps the game is best approached in the same spirit as the theme; as a casual, relaxed experience.
 I certainly enjoy sitting back and playing a game or two here and there.
-Any functional board game app is welcome on my phone; it’s just not going to outshine other apps, at least for the time being.
+Any functional board game app is welcome on my phone like that iPhone 12 Refurbished; it’s just not going to outshine other apps, at least for the time being.

 I do need to level some complaints against the user interface.
 The design so heavily leans towards “beauty” that it sacrifices ease of use.
 What bothers me most?
 It’s simply unclear exactly how many points you are scoring whenever you take an action.
 Point icons fly at your total, but no specific number is shown.
 It’s a small thing, but that kind of instant feedback helps people know if the action they just took was worth it.
 It helps people learn to play better.
 Even worse, you get NO indication whatsoever of how many points an opponent just scored, even though that information is public.
 You can see their overall total in a hard-to-read font at the bottom of the screen.
 You can tap your character icon (or your opponent’s icons) to see a breakdown of what you’ve earned, but even that is hard to parse out what each item is actually worth.